 "But baby, come on, it's cold outside—"

 Sora burst out laughing, taking Squall by surprise.
 They stared at one another from opposite sides of the street.

 "Isn't that a song?"
 Sora tilted his head.
 Was he listening to some inner track playing at his ear?
 After a moment, he simply shook his head.
 "I've got it from here.
 Thanks."
-Showing Squall the thumbs up, he began a light jog away from him.
+Giving Squall a thumbs up, he began a light jog away from him.